wushu75/Ghostkey/README.md

 > No build step.
 No dependencies.
 What you load is exactly what runs.

-### Chrome Web Store

-Once published, install from the Web Store listing (link TBD).
-See [PACKAGING.md](PACKAGING.md) to build the submission zip yourself.

 ## Usage

 - **Popup** (toolbar icon): unlock, glance at spend and keys, lock, or open the full panel.